Tree-Like Shortcuttings of Trees: Low arboricity shortcuttings

 \subsection{General tree metrics}

-\arbUBtree* \begin{proof}[Proof of \Cref{thm:arbUBtree} for height $h$] We first show how to prove the theorem for a tree $T$ with height bounded by $h$.
+\begin{restatable}{theorem}{arbUBtree} For every two integers $n \ge 1$ and $k \ge 1$ and every $n$-vertex tree $T$, there is a shortcutting with hop-diameter $k$ and arboricity $O(\log^{12/(k+4)}{n})$.
+Moreover, when the height of the tree is $h$, then the arboricity is $O(h^{6/(k+4)})$. \end{restatable} \begin{proof}[Proof of \Cref{thm:arbUBtree} for height $h$] We first show how to prove the theorem for a tree $T$ with height bounded by $h$.
 This construction gives the main ideas used for general trees.
 Let $k'$ be an arbitrary integer.
 We show a recursive construction with hop-diameter $2k'$.
 In particular, we show how to shortcut $T$ so that between every ancestor and descendant it is possible to go using $k'$ hops.
 The construction is the same as in \Cref{lem:treewidth-2}: take the root of the tree, connect it to every descendant and proceed recursively with each of its children.
 By orienting the edges from the roots to descendants, we have that the in-degree of every vertex is bounded by $h$.
 Let $A_1(h)$ denote the obtained in-degree (and thus arboricity) of the shortcutting.
 We have that $A_1(h) = h$.

 We next show the bound for an arbitrary $k' = 1 + 3g$ for an integer $g \ge 1$.
 Let $\ell$ be a parameter to be set later.
 Consider the tree levels so that the root is at level $0$.
 Designate as the \emph{cut vertices} all the vertices at levels $\ell, 2\ell,3\ell\ldots$.
 Denote the set of cut vertices by $C$.
 Consider the set $S$, consisting of all the parents of vertices in $C$.
 Let $E_{CS}$ be obtained by interconnecting all the vertices in $C$ to their parents.
 Each such edge is oriented from a vertex in $S$ towards the vertex in $C$.
 Next, connect every vertex in $S$ to its first $\ell-1$ ancestors until the occurrence of the first cut vertex; let the corresponding edge set be $E_S$.
 Every such edge is oriented from the ancestors towards vertices in $S$.
 Let $c \in C$ be an arbitrary vertex at level $d$.
 Connect $c$ to all of its descendants at levels $d + 1, d +2,\ldots, d+\ell-2$, i.e., until the nest cut vertex, and orient these edges from $c$ towards the descendants.
 The edge set $E_C$ is obtained by doing this for every vertex $c$ in $C$.
 Use a recursive construction with parameter $k'-3$ on the subtree of $T$ induced by vertices in $C$.
 Finally, consider all the subtrees obtained by removing $C$ and $S$ from $T$ and apply the recursive construction with parameter $k'$ on each of the subtrees.